I only recently discovered toilet paper tablets. Now that I know about them, I wonder how we all managed without TP tabs for so long.

-Compared to normal toilet paper, TP tabs are:
+Compared to regular toilet paper, TP tabs are:

 - Compact: They take up a lot less space in your home or bag

-- Thicker and Stronger: When rehydrated, TP tablets are much thicker and stronger than normal TP.
+- Thicker and Stronger: When rehydrated, TP tablets are much thicker and stronger than standard TP.
 It depends on the brand, but they are around the thickness of a baby wipe.

 - Wet: This makes them easier to clean yourself with.
 You can also let the cloths dry out if you need dry toilet paper.